jue89/node-partybus/README.md

    * ```Object```: A port range.
 First port is specified by item ```from```, last one by item ```to```.
  * ```discovery```: Factory for discovery.
 Required.
 The factory's interface: ```(port, fingerPrint, newPeer) => stopDiscovery```:
    * ```port```: The actual port this peer is listening on.
-   * ```fingerPrint```: The realm's fingerprint for finding other peers.
-All peers using the same realm certificate will receive the same fingerprint to search for.
+   * ```fingerPrint```: The hood's fingerprint for finding other peers.
+All peers using the same hood certificate will receive the same fingerprint to search for.
    * ```newPeer```: A callback function that shall be called if discovery discovered a new peer.
 It awaits one object with the items ```host``` and ```port```.
 I think you know what to fill in ;)
    * ```stopDiscovery```: Will be called by *Party Bus* if discovery shall be stopped.